bobbyiliev/101-linux-commands-ebook/ebook/en/content/100-the-vim-command.md

 ### The most searched question about ```vim``` :
 ``How to exit vim editor?``

-The most  searched question about vim editor looks very funny but it's true that the new user stuck at the very beginning when using vim editor.
+The most searched question about vim editor looks very funny but it's true that the new user gets stuck at the very beginning when using vim editor.

-The command to exit vim editor: ```:wq```
+The command to save the file and exit vim editor: ```:wq```

+The command to exit vim editor without saving the file: ```:q!```

 #### Fun reading:
 Here's a [survey](https://stackoverflow.blog/2017/05/23/stack-overflow-helping-one-million-developers-exit-vim/) for the same question, look at this and do not think to quit the vim editor.